junxit/us-congress-bills-116/metadata.md

 - 2019-05-23 — The committee substitute agreed to by Unanimous Consent. (text: CR S3075-3076)
 - 2019-05-24 — Received in the House.
 - 2019-05-24 — Referred to the House Committee on Energy and Commerce.
+- 2019-05-25 — Referred to the Subcommittee on Communications and Technology.
+- 2019-12-04 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-12-04 — Considered as unfinished business. (consideration: CR H9246-9247)
+- 2019-12-04 — Considered under suspension of the rules. (consideration: CR H9235-9245)
+- 2019-12-04 — DEBATE - The House proceeded with forty minutes of debate on S. 151.
+- 2019-12-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-04 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2019-12-04 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 647). (text: CR H9235-9239)
+- 2019-12-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 3 (Roll no. 647).(text: CR H9235-9239)